You are here

 - Accredited Schools Online Physical Therapy

-Accredited Schools Online has just put together a new guidebook for physical therapists and schooling options available to them.
-It is an in-depth guide that offers information about schooling required, career options, and facts about entering into the career field.
+Accredited Schools Online has just put together a new guidebook for physical therapists and the schooling options available to them.
+It is an in-depth guide that offers information about the schooling required, career options, and facts about entering into the career field.

 - Memo - Direct and Indirect Service (PDF)

-- Memo - Speech Language Pathology Services, Occupational Therapy Services and Physical Therapy Services under the Rules for the Administration of the Exceptional Children's Educational Act, April 2009 (PDF)
+- Memo - Speech-Language Pathology Services, Occupational Therapy Services, and Physical Therapy Services under the Rules for the Administration of the Exceptional Children's Educational Act, April 2009 (PDF)